• Skip to primary navigation

 How to make Borscht Soup

 1. (Full recipe below).
-Saute chopped onion and garlic clove in a large pot.
+Sauté the chopped onion and garlic clove in butter in a large pot until softened.

-2. Add chopped beets (save stems for later) and chicken broth.
+2. Add the chopped beets (save the stems for later) and chicken broth.
 Cook for 15-20 minutes.

-3. Add rest of vegetables and beet stems, cook for another 20 minutes.
+3. Add the remaining vegetables and beet stems, and cook for another 20 minutes.

-Step by step how to make beet soups with vegetables.
+Step by step how to make borscht soup with vegetables.

 Tips to make Beet Soup